py5coding/py5book/content/importing_py5_code.md

 across multiple files.
 Coders can use the Python `import` command to make code stored in other files or modules available to be used in their py5 projects.
-This page outlines the recommended ways to write importable py5 code, either for one person or to be shared with others.
+This page outlines the recommended ways to write importable py5 code, either for use by the author or to be shared with others.

 ## General py5 Importing Guidelines

-If you typically use py5's Module Mode, you might decide to also write your py5 library code in Module Mode.
+If you make use of py5's Module Mode, you might decide to also write your py5 library code in Module Mode.
 Your library code might then like this:

 ```python